lazypoline/secpoline/README.md

 [src/include/config.h](src/include/config.h) contains some options to control secpoline's behavior.
 Most are self-explanatory.

 ## Compatibility
 secpoline is well-tested on Ubuntu 20.04, 22.04, and 24.04.
-Its primary compatibility requirement is kernel version >= 5.11 (needs [SUD](https://docs.kernel.org/admin-guide/syscall-user-dispatch.html)) and >= 6.12 for a [necessary bugfix](https://lore.kernel.org/all/20240802061318.2140081-2-aruna.ramakrishna@oracle.com/) in the Linux kernel in secure mode.
+Its primary compatibility requirement is kernel version >= 6.12 for a [necessary bugfix](https://lore.kernel.org/all/20240802061318.2140081-2-aruna.ramakrishna@oracle.com/) in the Linux kernel in secure mode.

-## Related DSN 2024 artifacts
-You can find the benchmarks for the performance evaluation in the DSN paper at [https://github.com/secpoline/benchmarks](https://github.com/secpoline/benchmarks).
-The Pintool to track application's register preservation expectations across syscalls is located at [https://github.com/secpoline/pintool-syscall-abi-expectations](https://github.com/secpoline/pintool-syscall-abi-expectations).